ElektraInitiative/libelektra/doc/decisions/0_drafts/continuous_integration_restructure.md

 ### Introducing a Spelling Threshold

 Introducing a spelling threshold can be useful to not let the CI always fail on a single spelling error.
-The idea behind this is to fix a certain threshold which let the CI fail if too much spelling errors occur in the repositry.
+The idea behind this is to fix a certain threshold which let the CI fail if too much spelling errors occur in the repository.
 A badge within the [readme](../../../README.md) can be used to display the current state of that.

 ## Decision